 - Plan, coordinate and execute high-quality basic and applied scientific research

 - Have a good command of the scientific method and critically evaluate research across scientific disciplines

-- Act in working life as an expert and innovator in your field, supported by your language, communication and other transferable skills
+- Act in working life as an expert and innovator in your field, supported by your language, communication, lab skills and other transferable skills

 - Be eligible for scientific post-graduate (doctoral) studies

-The Master’s Programme in Integrative Plant Sciences is a joint programme of the Faculty of Biological and Environmental Sciences and the Faculty of Agriculture and Forestry, which ensures an exceptionally comprehensive curriculum.
-You will be able to study the diversity of wild and cultivated plants from the Arctic to the Tropics, as well as plant functions from the molecular to the ecosystem level.
+You study the diversity of wild and cultivated plants from the Arctic to the Tropics, as well as plant functions from the molecular level, such as ontogeny and regulation of growth and differentiation, to the ecosystem level.
+The topics include:

 - Plant biotechnology and breeding

 - Regulation of growth, reproduction and differentiation of tissues

 - Biological basis of crop yield and wood formation